PageMunch/pagemunch-ruby/README.md

-# Pagemunch - Web Crawler Gem
+# PageMunch - Link Unfurling

 ## Introduction

-PageMunch is a simple API backed by an intelligent web crawler, that lets you extract data from any webpage on the internet in milliseconds.
+PageMunch is a simple API backed by an intelligent web crawler that lets you extract rich previews, entities and images from any url.
 Whether you want to grab the best title, description and image for a page, prices, authorship, enable video embeds or more.
-We make it crazy easy to treat the web like a database.

 ## Installation